 It may seem a bit tricky, comparing to good-old-way method, when you include libs from CDNs and add some custom JSs & CSSs to doc's head.
 But, I promise, you'll fall in love with webpack-way when you get used to it ^-)

-If you've ever been confused and overwhelmed about getting started with Webpack and asset compilation, you will love Laravel Mix.
+In case you've ever been confused and overwhelmed about getting started with Webpack and asset compilation.

 Install node & npm